- What is pre-foreclosure?

 As seen on our subscription form,

-our policies page, and our user agreement the one month subscriptions are
+our policies page, and our user agreement the monthly subscriptions are

 subject to an auto-renewal.
 This auto-renewal service was highly requested by